Note: Files are in Adobe (PDF) format.

 Industry Outlook

-According to MTI, the construction sector grew by 5.9% year-on-year in the fourth quarter, a faster pace than the 4.7% growth in the third quarter.
-The growth was driven by an increase in public sector construction output.
-On a quarter-on-quarter seasonally-adjusted basis, the sector grew at a faster pace of 3.4%, compared to the 1.6% growth in the third quarter.
+According to MTI, the construction sector expanded by 4.9% year-on-year in the second quarter, easing slightly from the 5.1% growth in the preceding quarter.
+Growth during the quarter was supported by an increase in public sector construction output.
+On a quarter-on-quarter seasonallyadjusted basis, the sector posted growth of 4.4%, reversing the 1.8% contraction in the previous quarter.

-The strong demand is underpinned by the expected award of contracts for several large-scale developments, including Changi Airport Terminal 5 ("T5") and the expansion of the Marina Bay Sands Integrated Resort, alongside public housing development and upgrading works.
+The strong demand in construction services is underpinned by the expected award of contracts for several large-scale developments, such as Changi Airport Terminal 5 ("T5") and the expansion of the Marina Bay Sands Integrated Resort.
 High-specification industrial buildings, educational developments, healthcare facilities, as well as mechanical and engineering contracts for rail lines are also expected to contribute to the increased demand.

 Company Outlook and Order Book Update

-For its property investment business, the Group's investment property situated at 6-8 Bennett Street in Perth, Australia, continues to generate recurring rental income.
+For its property investment business, the Group's investment property situated at 6-8 Bennett Street in Perth, Australia, continues to generate a positive stream of recurring rental income.

-To drive recurring income, the Group owns a portfolio of investment properties, comprising a freehold, three-storey shophouse situated at 35 Kreta Ayer Road and freehold, two-storey conservation shophouses located at 69 and 71 Kampong Bahru Road.
+To further strengthen recurring income, the Group holds a portfolio of investment properties.
+These include a freehold, three-storey shophouse situated at 35 Kreta Ayer Road, and two adjoining freehold two-storey conservation shophouses located at 69 and 71 Kampong Bahru Road.
 These properties, held through its 51%-owned subsidiary, Raffles Prestige Capital Pte.
-Ltd., continues to generate a steady stream of recurring rental income, contributing positively towards the Group's performance.
+Ltd., continue to generate a steady stream of recurring rental income, contributing positively towards the Group's performance.